-Marathon race days can be stressful enough.
-From the early start and making sure you've eaten right, to staying hydrated and getting to the route on time, the little details pile on the pressure.
+Marathon race days are stressful enough.
+From the early start and making sure you've eaten the right foods, to staying hydrated and getting to the start line on time, it's the little details that can pile on the pressure.

-So the last thing you need is the added worry of whether your running watch and fitness tracking wearables are going to perform on the day.
+So the last thing you need is the added worry of whether your running watch or run tracking smartwatch are going to perform on the day.
 Luckily there are a few simple things you can do to turn your running tools to your advantage.

 Here's how to make sure you're using wearable tech to hit peak performance come marathon day.